FACULTY AND STAFF GUIDE: ASSISTING DISTRESSED STUDENTS (continued)

 Maintain a professional relationship with the student and be aware of your boundaries and expectations.

-Consult with counseling staff members in Counseling, Advising and Retention Services on the Counseling Hotline on 410-777-7111 or internally on ext.
-7111, about the best way to handle the situation:
+Consult with counseling staff members in Counseling, Advising and Retention Services by calling 410-777-7111 or ext.
+7111 (internally) about the best way to handle the situation:

 - Depending upon the nature of the concern, the counselor may document your concern and require that you complete an Incident Form.

-Refer the student, if necessary, to Counseling via the Counseling Hotline, 410-777-7111 or internally on ext.
-7111.
+Refer the student, if necessary, to Counseling via the Counseling phone line at 410-777-7111 or ext.
+7111 (internally).
 In making the referral, point out that help is available and that seeking help is a sign of strength rather than of weakness or failure:

 - Counseling will refer students as appropriate to various community resources.